Celebrate Canada Day 2026

 Canatara Beach, Sarnia

-Just a stone’s throw from the American border, this scenic beach and park is located on the shores of Lake Huron and is the largest park in Sarnia.
-Don’t forget to visit the petting zoo and ride the mini train before you head home.
+Just a stone’s throw from the American border, this scenic beach and park is located on the shores of Lake Huron.
+Don’t forget to visit the petting zoo and ride the mini train when you visit one of Sarnia’s best picnic spots.

 Location: 1200 Lake Chipican Drive, Sarnia